Cabbache/rsintercept/README.md

           Number of path segments to keep in metrics, 0 keeps all [default: 0] --http-host <HTTP_HOST>
-          Host http header to use for upstream, it is left untouched by default -h, --help
+          Host http header to use for upstream, it is left untouched by default -s, --ignore-status <IGNORE_STATUS>
+          If specified, metrics will not include requests for which the response status is this code -h, --help
           Print help
   -V, --version